 Why choose proton therapy?

-Because children are smaller and still growing, they’re more susceptible to the side effects of chemotherapy and traditional radiotherapy, which affect both diseased and healthy tissue.
-Proton therapy is different: The accuracy of the proton beam limits the chance that healthy tissue around the tumor will be affected.
+Because children are smaller and still growing, they’re more susceptible to the side effects of chemotherapy and traditional radiation therapy, which affect both diseased and healthy tissues.
+Proton therapy is different: The accuracy of the proton beam limits the chance that healthy tissues around the tumor will be affected.
 This has shown the potential to lower the risk of short-term side effects that pediatric patients often bear during their treatment as well as complications later in life, such as secondary cancers, growth and developmental delays.

 Get to know two of MPTC’s pediatric patients by clicking on the videos below: